ProAccess/MakeMyHOAok/HOA Cert Program.md

 ### May help ensure incorporated associations retain corporate status

 In order to participate, the applicant's association must be registered with the program.
-Associations will be required to enter their entity number assigned by the Secretary of State when incorporated or when registering pursuant to the law (Civil Code §5405 for California).
+Associations will be required to enter their entity number assigned by the Secretary of State when incorporated or when registering pursuant to the law (in the case of California, Civil Code §5405).
 When checking for that number, any lapse in the association's registration should be revealed so the association may take remedial action.

 ___
 Becoming certified